Too long; didn't solve: Structural length as a correlate of difficulty

 As in the prompt-length model, the random intercept variance $\sigma_{u}^{2} = 0.225$ remains substantial, reflecting baseline differences in failure rates across models.
 However, variation in slopes across models is again limited ($\sigma_{v}^{2} = 0.003$), indicating that models respond similarly to increases in solution length.

 The residual variance $\sigma^{2} = 0.1128$ remains non-negligible, indicating that solution length alone does not fully account for problem-level variation in failure rates.

-Taken together, these results suggest that solution length is associated with increased task difficulty, but unlike prompt length, it likely reflects the intrinsic complexity of the underlying mathematics rather than a structural property of the prompt itself.
+Taken together, these results suggest that solution length is associated with increased task difficulty.
+Unlike prompt length, however, solution length is not directly observed by the model and likely reflects a mixture of intrinsic mathematical complexity, authoring style, and the granularity of the reference solution.